Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 Quaternions describe orientations with 4 parameters each (a rotation angle and a vector describing the rotation axis) and are geomatrically points on a 4 dimensional sphere.
 Interpolations to calculate segments are implemented by using Slerp with introduction see https://en.wikipedia.org/wiki/Slerp and implementation based on Shoemake https://dl.acm.org/doi/pdf/10.1145/325165.325242
 Interpolation is unambigious and the orientation change has constant velocity, which is andvantageous for constant extrusion.
 Slerp is much used in 3D gaming.

-The nicest online tranlator between rotation matrix and quaternion I currently know is https://www.andre-gaschler.com/rotationconverter/ (but: real part is mentioned last, this is unusual)
+Online translator to convert between rotation matrix and quaternion I use are https://www.andre-gaschler.com/rotationconverter/ and https://www.energid.com/resources/orientation-calculator (both show real number last for quaternions).

 # Orientation 5 axis CNC, Open5x: